jhpyle/docassemble/_docs/users.md

 [configuration] before running the [`create_tables.py`] script from the [`docassemble.webapp`] package.

-Users can log in with Facebook, Google, or Microsoft Azure.
+Users can log in with Facebook, Google, Twitter, or Microsoft Azure.
 This requires obtaining API keys with those companies.
 See the documentation for the [`oauth`] configuration directive for details.
 Users can also log in with their mobile phone by receiving a verification code via [SMS].
 See the documentation for the